danimelsz/RNODE/README.md

 #### Example 1.5 Topological distances

 In addition to comparisons between shared clades, support values and branch lengths, a popular method to compare phylogenies is based on topological metrics.
 Popular metrics like Robinson-Foulds and Cluster Information distances can be summarized using *summaryTopologicalDist*.
 Moreover, a common topological metric is the number of SPR moves to edit one tree into another tree.
-However, implementations are lacking in R to normalize SPR distances using the refined upper bound from Ding et al. (2011) (*normalizedSPR*) and computing SPR distances for polytomous trees (*multiSPR*).
+However, implementations are lacking in R to normalize SPR distances using the refined upper bound from Ding et al. (2011) (*normalizedSPR*) and computing SPR distances for multiple trees (*multiSPR*).

 ```
 # Read trees